vjcitn/BioconductorAnnotationPipeline/README.md

 # BioconductorAnnotationPipeline
-build and push Bioconductor annotation packages
+Code to build and push Bioconductor annotation packages.
+See the [wiki](https://github.com/Bioconductor/BioconductorAnnotationPipeline/wiki) for more details.